-Among his engagements of the 2017/18 season are Tonio in Pagliacci and Alfio in Cavalleria rusticana at the Metropolitan Opera and at the Hamburg State Opera, Amonasro in Aida at the Teatro Real Madrid and at the Teatro alla Scala, Iago in Otello with the Los Angeles Philharmonic at the Hollywood Bowl and his role debut as Barnaba in La Gioconda at the Deutsche Oper Berlin.
+Among his engagements of the 2017/18 season were Tonio in Pagliacci and Alfio in Cavalleria rusticana at the Metropolitan Opera and at the Hamburg State Opera, Amonasro in Aida at the Teatro Real Madrid and at the Teatro alla Scala, Iago in Otello with the Los Angeles Philharmonic at the Hollywood Bowl and his role debut as Barnaba in La Gioconda at the Deutsche Oper Berlin.

-Other past highlights include Rigoletto and Macbeth; Tosca, Pagliacci, Cavalleria rusticana, Aida and Hovanščina at the Metropolitan Opera, Nabucco and Tosca at the Vienna State Opera, Rigoletto, La traviata, Tosca and Aida at the Teatro alla Scala, Tosca, Francesca da Rimini and Aida at Opéra National of Paris, Simon Boccanegra and Tosca at the Teatro Real di Madrid, Falstaff at the New National Theatre of Tokyo, Rigoletto in Aix-en-Provence and at the Deutsche Oper Berlin, Cavalleria rusticana and Pagliacci at Gran Teatro del Liceu of Barcelona, Rigoletto and Pagliacci at the Los Angeles Opera, Luisa Miller at the Palau de les Arts Reina Sofia in Valencia, La traviata at the Arena of Verona, and Otello at the Staatsoper Hamburg and the Greek National Opera of Athens.
+Other past highlights include the title roles in Rigoletto and Macbeth; Tosca (Scarpia), Pagliacci (Tonio), Cavalleria rusticana (Alfio), Aida (Amonasro) and Hovanščina (Šakovlity) at the Metropolitan Opera, Nabucco (title role) and Tosca at the Vienna State Opera, Rigoletto, La traviata (Germont), Tosca and Aida at the Teatro alla Scala, Tosca, Francesca da Rimini and Aida at Opéra National of Paris, Simon Boccanegra (title role) and Tosca at the Teatro Real di Madrid, Andrea Chénier (Carlo Gérard) and Aida at the San Francisco Opera, Rigoletto at the Festival of Aix-en-Provence, Cavalleria rusticana and Pagliacci at Gran Teatro del Liceu of Barcelona, Rigoletto and Pagliacci at the Los Angeles Opera, Rigoletto, Andrea Chénier and Tosca at the Deutsche Oper Berlin, Luisa Miller (Miller) at the Palau de les Arts Reina Sofia in Valencia, Nabucco and La traviata at the Arena of Verona, Hovanščina at the BBC Proms in London and Otello (Iago) at The Greek National Opera of Athens.

 His DVD/Blu-Ray recordings include Tosca from the Metropolitan Opera, Aida from La Scala and Nabucco from the Arena of Verona.